wirelyre/topple/README.md

   - Execute source code with mismatched control structures (*e.g.* `if begin then repeat`).
   - Execute source code with control structures outside of definitions.
+  - Define a number as a word.
+  - Define a word more than once.
+  - Redefine a control word.

 - Semantics
   - Run a word before it is defined.